hunsalz/gridsome-starter-wikidata/README.md

 **Note**: By default GitHub Pages deploy isn't active.

-GitHub Pages deploy needs two secrets to be set properly: Your mail address: *EMAIL* and your GitHub token: *GH_TOKEN*.
+GitHub Pages deploy needs two secrets to be set properly: Your mail address: *EMAIL* and your GitHub token: *GH_PAGES_TOKEN*.

 As mail address you can simply use [your commit email address on GitHub](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#setting-your-commit-email-address-on-github)